The Bankrate promise

 Visit your nearby branch

-Bank branches have upped their customer service game during the pandemic.
-If you’re comfortable going into a branch, it may make more sense to visit a bank then to sit on hold indefinitely.
-Branches have made masks available to customers and have posted signage for social distancing.
-Many branches will even allow you to set up a secure virtual appointment with a financial adviser or banker.
+If you’re comfortable going into a branch, it may make more sense to visit the bank than to sit on hold indefinitely.
+Many branches will even allow you to set up a secure virtual appointment with a financial representative or banker.